-The QCC operator position is available only for Hybrid/PBX systems.
-The DLC operator position is available in any mode and must be programmed if you have Call Management Systems connected to any operator extension jacks.
-For detailed programming procedures see "QCC System Operator Positions" on page 3-27.
+The Queued Call Console (QCC) operator position is available only for Hybrid/ PBX systems.
+The Direct-Line Console (DLC) operator position is available in any mode and must be programmed if you have Call Management Systems connected to any operator extension jacks.